 Are you ready to go surfing?
 Is there anyone you want to teach how to surf waves quickly?
 SurferToday.com brings you an exclusive guide to start surfing in less than 24 hours.

-First of all, get your beginners surfing equipment.
+First of all, get your beginner's surfing equipment.
 You'll need a rash guard and a wetsuit to keep you warm and confident.
 Then, choose a surfboard that fits your height and weight.
-You can find a surfboard size chart, here.
+Discover our surfboard size chart.

-Surf beginners should hit the water with a large and thick surfboard in order to float easier.
+Surf beginners should hit the water with a large and thick surfboard in order to float more easily.
 Finally, connect the leash to your ankle and you're ready for your first surfing lesson.

 Choosing the right beach is an essential moment of your surf baptism.
-Opt for jetty protected beaches, low tide and summer swell.
-Small waves are available every time of the year.
-The best way to start getting used to a surfboard is by catching your first waves in the foam break of the waves.
+Opt for jetty-protected beaches, low tides and summer swells.
+Small waves are available any time of the year.
+The best way to start getting used to a surfboard is to catch your first waves in the foam break.

 Accidents in surfing happen and normally aren't a huge problem.
-While trying stand up, if you wipe out, make sure to jump away from the board.
+If you wipe out while trying to stand up, make sure to jump away from the board.
 Protect your face and head with your arms.
-Hang loose and welcome to the surfing tribe.
+Hang loose.
+Your first wipeout is special.
+Welcome to the surfing tribe.